3ANov/IoTeam-LDT/aleksey/readme.md

 creat_db_geometry.py
 ```
 ___
-Nested base data.db is a demo option
+Nested base is a demonstration option